 I'm going to be honest, up front.
 This is a different (and longer) post than I typically write.
 In fact, if I'm being really honest, I don't really write many posts anymore.
 I started this blog when I relaunched my website several years ago, but have mostly abandoned it since then.
-Such is life when you're a dad, you work full time during the week, run a kids party agency, and are a popular, local kids party magician on the weekends.
+Such is life when you're a dad, you work full time during the week, run a kids party booking agency, and are a popular, local kids party magician on the weekends.
 Some things just have to take a back seat.

 And, I guess I should also say that I wasn't sure I should share this here, on a blog that has been, until now, entirely for the purposes of marketing myself as a magician and a balloon artist.
 This is going to be a much more personal post.
 And possibly a controversial one.
 The old axiom that "all publicity is good publicity" isn't always true.

 But, as I've thought more about this, I've made the decision that I believe everything I'm going to say, and I'm willing to stand by it, no matter what.

 As an entertainer and a creative professional, I get asked to work for free.
 A lot.
 Like, a real lot.
 So often, in fact, that I have a very standard reply ready to go when a charity asks me.
 Because, to be clear, about 95% of the time it is a charity or non-profit event asking.
 Sometimes it's an animal rescue.
 Sometimes it's for research for a disease.
 And sometimes it's just a mom trying to raise awareness for a rare genetic disorder her child suffers from.
 In almost every instance, I decline.